Basit-Mahmood/spring-authorization-server-password-grant-type-support/README.md

 supported classes.
 Right now these classes are package protected in spring.
 That's why I just made a copy of those classes and use it.
 May be in future version of
 SpringAuthorizationServer these classes will make public so then there will be no need of these classes.

+In SpringAuthorizationServerClient project.
+Class WebClientConfig has the configuration for password grant type support (contextAttributesMapper).
+Changes can be done according to need.

 All are eclipse based gradle projects.
 All the settings are in application.properties file for all three projects.
 Like contextpath, port etc. SpringAuthorizationServer is using H2 database.